boredmonkeyman/PSFree/README.md

 update:

-project will be abandoned as it is

-I’ve had to sell my PS4 recently to support my family during a tough time.
-It wasn’t an easy decision, but one I had to make.
-I still hope to eventually fund a PS5, not just to enjoy gaming again, but to contribute meaningfully to the PS5 and FPKG scenes in the future.

 This project is currently maintained by a developer working entirely from a phone.
 If you find this tool helpful, please consider supporting to help me upgrade to a proper PC setup—and maybe one day, a PS5 for further development.

 **Crypto Donations:**